jane-street-immersion-program/tictactoe/README.md

 Alright, now we have a better strategy, let's _improve_ it!

-The next strategy we'll implement is "if the bot sees that its opponent can win in the next move, it'll __block__ its opponent from winning".
+The next strategy we'll implement is "if the bot sees that its opponent can win in their next move, it'll __block__ its opponent from winning".

 Your task for exercise 4 is to implement `losing_moves` within `tic_tac_toe_exercises_lib.ml`.

-> HINT: A "losing move" is a "winning move" for your opponent after all.
-You
+> HINT: A "losing move" is a move that let's your opponent win in the next move
-> might find `Piece.flip` useful!
+> "winning move" for your opponent after all.
+You might find `Piece.flip`
+> useful!

+> HINT: You might need to "look 1" step into the future.
+What will be your
+> opponents game state after you've made your move.

 When you're done, uncomment the expect tests and move on to exercise 4.2.
 Also, remember to commit+push!